Tax Lien Investing Guide: Getting Started

 How To Get Started In Tax Lien Investing

 If you are considering tax lien investing, you need to do a lot of research.
+You can access public records on your local government's website.
 Or rely on a trusted tax lien investment advisor to do the research for you.

 Many tax lien experts recommend avoiding specific properties, such as environmental damage.
-Remember, if you need to foreclose, you own the property.

 So, have a firm understanding of what you are buying before you start investing in tax lien certificates with your IRA.
-Know where the property is located and the kind of neighborhood.
-You should be sure you do not buy an impossible lien to collect.

 The best tax lien investors obtain a property list and perform due diligence well before a tax sale.
 Sometimes many properties are gone because the tax bill is paid before the sale.